 Yes.
 The library can scan the downloaded image of your library card barcode that’s on your smartphone.
 There will be no need to show additional I.D.

 Yes.
-Using your library barcode and Password you will be able to view a list of items that you currently have checked out, items you have requested, fines you may owe and your reading history.
-Enter the barcode on the back of your library in the first line and your password number in the other.
+Click the "My Account" link and enter your library barcode and password to view a list of items that you currently have checked out, items you have requested, fines you may owe and your reading history (this option must be enabled by you).
 If you have never used a password before, you can create one.

 Yes.
 You can request to be notified of your overdue items by email.
-This feature is set up by viewing your patron record, choosing the Change Your Contact Information link and adding your preferred email address.
+This feature is set up by viewing your account, choosing the Change Your Contact Information link and adding your preferred email address.

 Yes.
-You can “freeze" a request, allowing you to delay delivery of requested items for your convenience.
+Within the "My Account" link, you can “freeze" a request, allowing you to delay delivery of requested items for your convenience.
 You will not lose your place in the hold queue but you must remember to "unfreeze" the reserve in order for your hold to be filled.
 Please note: This function is only available for items where there is an existing list.

 The library barcode is located on the back of your library card.
-With your library barcode you can view your library record; request, reserve, and renew items; access to Online Research databases and more.
+With your library barcode you can view your library record; request, reserve, and renew items; access Research databases and more.

 You need to create a password to access your library record.
-Click on the View Your Own Patron Record link on our website.
+Click on the My Account link on our website.

 The first time you sign in to your library account, you will need to create a password.